FranciscoJBL/questionsapi/README.md

 curl http://yourlocalip:3001/add-question/TEXT/EXPECTATION/POSITION
 ```

+Alternatively, you can call the same url in you navigator. (or call it using a function such as fetch on get mode)

 ### The text, expectation and position must be sent the following format:

 TEXT: Your question text, espaces have to be replaced by "-" character.